Kelo v. City of New London: Majority and concurrence

 On June 23, 2005, the Supreme Court ruled in a 5–4 decision in favor of the City of New London.
-Justice John Paul Stevens wrote the majority opinion, joined by Justices Anthony Kennedy, David Souter, Ruth Bader Ginsburg and Stephen Breyer.
+Justice John Paul Stevens wrote the majority opinion, joined by Justices Anthony Kennedy, David Souter, Ruth Bader Ginsburg, and Stephen Breyer.
 Justice Kennedy wrote a concurring opinion setting out a more detailed standard for judicial review of economic development takings than that found in Stevens's majority opinion.
 In so doing, Justice Kennedy contributed to the Court's trend of turning minimum scrutiny—the idea that government policy need only bear a rational relation to a legitimate government purpose—into a fact-based test.

-In Romer v.
-Evans, 517 U.S. 620, 633 (1996), the Court said that the government purpose must be "independent and legitimate."
-And in United States v.
-Virginia, 518 U.S. 515, 533 (1996), the Court said the government purpose "must be genuine, not hypothesized or invented post hoc in response to litigation."
-Thus, the Court made it clear that, in the scrutiny regime established in West Coast Hotel v.
-Parrish, 300 U.S. 379 (1937), government purpose is a question of fact for the trier of fact.

 Kennedy fleshed out this doctrine in his Kelo concurring opinion; he sets out a program of civil discovery in the context of a challenge to an assertion of government purpose.
 However, he does not explicitly limit these criteria to eminent domain, nor to minimum scrutiny, suggesting that they may be generalized to all health and welfare regulation in the scrutiny regime.
 He wrote: